Zevrov/holberton-system_engineering-devops-1/0x00-shell_basics/README.md

-This script will run to find the directory you are currently at
+This directory is full of scripts that are the basics of using Shell